VladKravchenko05082000/map-tracking-app-web/Readme.md

-For starting mocking server need run "npm run server-start" script
+For starting mocking server for take a map object need run "npm run server-start" script

 All mock data is located in db.json file